Radmanded/smartNet-Contract/README.md

 An API user can be either:

 **A customer user** - an internal developer who is a member of the customer's organization, previously onboarded to the customer's SNTC portal by the org's Delegated Administrator (DA).

+**What's a delegated administrator?**

+Note: This question is only applicable for Party-based APIs (example PSS API, EF API).
+Cisco Service Access Management (CSAM) enables external partners to self-administer role-based user access to various Cisco Service programs.
+Self-administration is based upon the concept of delegated administration.
+Access is first granted, by Cisco, to one trusted person at the Customer or Partner Company, who then assumes responsibility for assigning access privileges to the rest of the users at their company.

+You may already be using some other tool or process to manage CCO IDs for your users; however, CSAM is needed to perform these additional tasks before gaining access to the API Console:
+•Associating user(s) to a party
+•Assigning user(s) a role on the API Console

 **A partner user** - an external/non-customer developer, whose Cisco.com ID is a member of a SNTC Cisco reseller partner organization.
 The partner organization must have at least one valid SNTC contract with the delegating customer's organization.